Disgusting media. Be aware and be smarter!

 It's not the theory, guys.
 I have been seeing it in my own family.
 I felt it myself, and I am sure that the media has the same effect on you.

-Extreme negativism has born the monsters of the political ideas (old and new).
-I don’t want to even discuss Sanders with his sick socialism-communism ideas, but the new face like Alexandria Ocasio-Cortez who is getting the same level of coverage as the President (thanks to a sick media that sells the “hot” news) is pure extremist.
-Even those people who are tolerant to her ideas are saying that “it is too extreme”.
+Extreme negativism has born the monsters of political ideas (old and new).
+I don’t want to even discuss Sanders with his sick socialism-communism ideas, but the new face like Alexandria Ocasio-Cortez is getting the same level of coverage as the President (thanks to a sick media that sells the “hot” news) is pure extremist.
+Even those people who are tolerant of her ideas are saying that “it is too extreme”.

 To my opinion, the new faces in the DNC that are heavily promoted by the media are the ticking bombs.

 The “divide and rule” moat is an old strategy for any politician who wants to hold the power.
-I guess the media is getting the score 1:0 against the population.
+I guess the media is getting a score of 1:0 against the population.
 An NBC News/Wall Street Journal recent poll found that nearly 70% of Americans have negative opinions about the state of the nation.

-When respondents were asked to use one word to sum up their feelings, the most common examples included "declining," "disarray," "turmoil," "downhill" and "disaster."
+When respondents were asked to use one word, to sum up, their feelings, the most common examples included "declining," "disarray," "turmoil," "downhill" and "disaster."
 By a margin of more than 2-to-1, respondents said the U.S. is headed in the wrong direction.
 Only 28% responded that the U.S. is on the right track.

-Even the Former U.S. Attorney Joseph diGenova recently proclaimed on Fox News that "Civil discourse in this country for the foreseeable future is over...
+Even the former U.S. Attorney Joseph diGenova recently proclaimed on Fox News that "Civil discourse in this country for the foreseeable future is over...
 It's going to be total war."

 That's pretty shocking when you think about it!
 Let’s see what the reality is.

 “Let's take a look at the state of the nation today:

 - The economy is growing at 3%, outpacing every other country in the developed world.